8/31/2025

 4/30/2025

-Protein - Beef, Chicken, Eggs, Legumes, Nuts, Seeds, Tuna, Turkey
+Protein - Beef, Chicken, Eggs, Legumes, Nuts, Seeds, Turkey

 2 Ingredient Chaffle (rhymes with waffle)